-Teachers: Finn Arne Jørgensen (UiS), Dolly Jørgensen (UiS), Helleik Syse (UiS), Eric Dean Rasmussen (UiS), Phil Buckland (Umeå University), Hugo Reinert (UiO), Rachel Douglas-Jones (IT University of Copenhagen), Hanna Musiol (NTNU).
+Teachers: Finn Arne Jørgensen (UiS), Dolly Jørgensen (UiS), Helleik Syse (UiS), Eric Dean Rasmussen (UiS), Phil Buckland (Umeå University), Hugo Reinert (UiO), Hanna Musiol (NTNU).

 The Norwegian Researcher School in Environmental Humanities invites applicants to attend a week-long PhD course on “Doing environmental humanities in a digital world,” organized by The Greenhouse at University of Stavanger.

 Where do the digital and nature meet?
 Rather than consider these as opposing realms, this course seeks to bring them together.
 How can students and scholars in the environmental humanities engage with digital natures?
 How can we embrace and use digital media to explore and present environment-specific research?
 Graduate training in environmental humanities has only to a small degree engaged with the many challenges of digital media to the field.
 This PhD course aims to enable its participants to meet this challenge through a week-long exploration of key themes, methods, tools, and discussions in the emerging field of digital environmental humanities.

 During five intense days, students will combine practical and collaborative project work with workshops taught by experts in the field to explore the place of the digital in the environmental humanities.
 The participants will produce a collective public-facing project that explores the course theme, and they will write an individual 3000-word essay that reflects on the process of producing the public-facing project.